monotone-studio/monotone-docs/content/docs/architecture/_index.md

 Data is stored in sorted partition files.
 Each partition has an associated inclusive `[min, max]` range.
 Partitions never overlap.

 Event is a pair of `[u64 id, raw data]`.
-This is almost the same as the key-value approach, except for the addition of the `id` field.
 Event `id` is used as a key and represents a serial (or time) primary key.
+Events are designed to store any kind of unstructured data.
-Additionally, it is possible to specify a custom comparator, which can be used to implement a compound key (use an additional embedded key in your data together with `id`).
+Additionally, it is possible to specify a custom comparator, which can be used to implement a compound key (use an additional embedded key in your data together with `id` for uniqueness).

 It is correct to say, that monotone is a cloud-native key-value storage for events with advanced data management.